netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 defined YANG statements or YANG extension statements can be used to assign semantics in a machine-readable format in YANG.

-Identifiers SHOULD NOT be prefixed or suffixed with their leaf type or YANG statement.
-For instance, creating a grouping with the suffix "-grouping" should be avoided.

 ## Defaults

 In general, it is suggested that substatements containing very common